ppotturi/adp-documentation/docs/3.-Platform-Strategy/documentation-approach.md

 Explanation:

-* Tech User - normally a developer, Tech Lead, or Solution Architect will be able to access both internal and external **documentation**.
+* Tech User - normally a developer, Tech Lead, or Solution Architect will be able to access both internal and external documentation.
 Either from the ADP Portal or from a GitHub pages website.
-Tech users can view and extend the **documentation** going directly to a GitHub repository and submitting a pull request.
+Tech users can view and extend the documentation going directly to a GitHub repository and submitting a pull request.
-* Non-tech User - Project Manager, Business Analyst, etc will have access to internal and external **documentation** via the ADP Portal.
-For the external **documentation** they will still have access to this GitHub page but not the external **documentation**'s GitHub page.
+* Non-tech User - Project Manager, Business Analyst, etc will have access to internal and external documentation via the ADP Portal.
+For the external documentation they will still have access to this GitHub page but not the external documentation's GitHub page.
 As non-tech users will require a GitHub account that is in Defra's GitHub Organisation to access it.
-* 3^rd^ party - Member of the public, possible Defra supplier, member of a non-Defra government department, etc will have access to External **documentation** via GitHub pages website.
+* 3rd party - Member of the public, possible Defra supplier, member of a non-Defra government department, etc will have access to External documentation via GitHub pages website.
 * ADP Team - Will have access to all.
-Will be the main contributors and approvers of internal/ external **documentation**.
-ADP team will add additional **documentation** to the README.md of the ADP GitHub repositories.
-On commit to the main branch this will be copied over the internal/ external **documentation** repositories allowing ADP customers to reduce the amount of places they need to look for **documentation** increasing their productivity for learning and use when on the ADP.
+Will be the main contributors and approvers of internal/ external documentation.
+ADP team will add additional documentation to the README.md of the ADP GitHub repositories.
+On commit to the main branch this will be copied over the internal/ external documentation repositories allowing ADP customers to reduce the amount of places they need to look for documentation increasing their productivity for learning and use when on the ADP.
-* Automated deployments - On commit to main for both internal and external **documentation** repositories, deployment pipelines will be ran to deploy the **documentation** to GitHub pages and to ADP Portal's **documentation** store.
+* Automated deployments - On commit to main for both internal and external documentation repositories, deployment pipelines will be ran to deploy the documentation to GitHub pages and to ADP Portal's documentation store.

-**ADP **Documentation** (External)**
+**ADP Documentation (External)**

 Portal Link: [https://portal.snd1.adp.defra.gov.uk/docs/default/component/adp-documentation](https://portal.snd1.adp.defra.gov.uk/docs/default/component/adp-documentation)